 The reason gaslighting and making someone feel crazy are full-fledged instances of gendered violence is due in part to the severity of the impacts of these behaviours.
 The impacts are physiological as well as emotional and social.
-These forms of gendered violence can destroy women’s lives.
-It’s impacts are not small or subtle.
+These forms of gendered violence can destroy people.
+Their impacts are not small or subtle.
 Here is why:

 The reason survivors of gendered violence find it hard to speak are not, strictly speaking, ‘emotional.’
 Abuse physically alters the brain and the nervous system in ways that impact cognition and speech.
 If this ‘can’t get the words’ experience has happened to you or someone you know, you’re not imagining it.
 It’s real, and it has a physiological cause.

 Say, for instance, your partner is lying about something serious and telling you you’re crazy, or say their nonverbal behaviour makes you feel alarmed and you can’t figure out why, and they tell you you are imagining it.
 Say they appear to be seeking control in covert ways, or using subtle manipulation tactics to destabilize you.